88markus88/EnvMonitor/README.md

 - Multiple devices can be combined on the I2C interface.
 E.g. BME280 and OLED display can be used together.
 Or LCD display and BME680.
 Or BME280 and no display.
 - Up to 3 DS18B20 temperature sensors are supported.
 3 connectors are provided, where they are connected in parallel.
 - Only one serial port (Serial2) is supported.
 Therefore only one CO2 sensor, or alternatively one Arduino, can be connected.
-- Running a fan etc. via BC547 transistor, or other devices via relay, is supported by the hardware.
-Could also be used for a buzzer.
+- Running a fan, piezo buzzer etc. via BC547 transistor, or other devices via relay, is supported by the hardware.
+Can also be used for a buzzer which gives an alarm uf window remains open too long.
 - An internal power source can be used, which requires 7V-36V input from an external power supply.
 Components that are not used do not have to be placed on the board.
 They can be configured out in the software via #defines

 The board can be powered via USB.
 However, the USB power is relatively unstable.
 Most USB power supplies are not stabilized and should not be used, at least with multiple components connected - this can lead to brownouts and system failure.
 Raspberry Pi power supplies are better suited.
 Best is to use the option to add an internal DCDC converter <I>Traco TSR 1-2450E</I> that can be driven with 7-36V and provides excellent power conditioning.
-If this is not chosen, just leave the comoponents (DCDC converter, capacitor, diode, terminal block) out.
+If this is not chosen, just leave the components (DCDC converter, capacitor, diode, terminal block) out.

 It is possible to receive data from a 433 MHz transmitter via serial (e.g. received from an Arduino).
 (The serial port is not included in the Fritzing drawing.)
 The Arduino board, as well as it's software are described in a separate section.

 The board allows power selection for the 1Wire bus: either directly from 3.3V, or via GPIO32 of the ESP32.
 (In default configuration each GPIO can drive 20 mA).
-This is useful to be able to completely reset the 1Wire bus - often necessary if cheap DS18B20 ("fake sesnors") are being used.
+This is useful to be able to completely reset the 1Wire bus - often necessary if cheap DS18B20 ("fake sensors") are being used.
 These have a tendency to hang after extended use, the only viable option is then to completely cut the power.

 KiCad files are provided for the electrical schemas and the PCB boards.